duereg/manager-readme/README.md

 If you send me a presentation deck before a meeting, I will usually read it before the meeting and will have my questions at the ready.
 If I haven’t read the deck, I will tell you.

-If a meeting completes its intended purpose before it’s scheduled to end, let’s give the time back to everyone.
-If it’s clear the intended goal won’t be achieved in the allotted time, let’s stop the meeting before time is up and determine how to finish the meeting later.
+If a meeting completes its purpose before it’s scheduled to end, let’s give the time back to everyone.
+If it’s clear the purpose won’t be achieved in the allocated time, let’s end the meeting early and determine how to finish the meeting later.

 # Miscellanous Things to Know
 When I ask you to do something that feels poorly defined you should ask me for both clarification and a call on importance.
 I might still be brainstorming.
 These questions can save everyone a lot of time.

-I think my job is primarily to be interrupted during the day.
+My job is a series of interruptions during the day.
 If I'm busy and folks ask me questions, I usually say something like, "I need five minutes to wrap this up."
 If I really need alone time, I'll find a beanbag, sit in the café, or book a room to get something done.
 Otherwise I try to be as available as possible when I'm at my desk.
 My job is to help you succeed, and your output is more valuable than mine.

 I love to garden.
 I love plants and have a hard time not buying new ones when I see them.
 I have a dog and used to volunteer at a dog shelter.
 I drink too much coffee.
+I'm grumpy and slow if I haven't had coffee.